FrenchPastries/millefeuille/README.md

 The request URL is parsed for you with `url.parse` provided by Node.
 It is available in the `request.url` field.

+# Open Design Discussion

+We want to maintain as much as possible discussions in PR and issues open to anyone.
+We think it's important to share why we're doing things and to discuss about how you use the framework and how you would like to use it!

 # Contributing

 You love MilleFeuille?
 Feel free to contribute: open issues or propose pull requests!
 At French Pastries, we love hearing from you!